localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 By moving the DNS server into LocalStack and configuring spawned AWS compute environments to use it by default, your Lambda functions, ECS containers, and EC2 instances should already be able to access LocalStack at `localhost.localstack.cloud`.
 With a small change in configuration, your application containers will also be able to reach LocalStack at `localhost.localstack.cloud`.

-If further customisation is required, we have both streamlined and expanded on configuring both LocalStack itself, as well as cosmetic URls returned by services that may be required for more complex networking setups.
+If further customization is required, we have streamlined and expanded on configuring both LocalStack itself, as well as cosmetic URLs returned by services that may be required for more complex networking setups.

 Finally, if you have difficulties connecting to LocalStack, we provide a debug utility to help diagnose the cause of the problems.

-As always, let us know if any issues using the [GitHub issue tracker](https://github.com/localstack/localstack/issues), or if you are a Pro customer feel free to [reach out to us directly](https://docs.localstack.cloud/getting-started/help-and-support).
+As always, let us know if any issues using the [GitHub issue tracker](https://github.com/localstack/localstack/issues), or if you are a Pro customer, feel free to [reach out to us directly](https://docs.localstack.cloud/getting-started/help-and-support).
-We want to hear your feedback on this feature, so please get in touch!
+We want to hear your feedback on our networking initiative, so please get in touch via ou!

----

-### TODO

-* [ ] Check tenses